pirxthepilot/wtfis/README.md

 Defanged input is accepted (e.g. `api[.]google[.]com`).

-If your terminal supports it, FQDN, domain, and IP headings are clickable hyperlinks that point to the appropriate pages on the VT or PT (RiskIQ) website.
+If supported by the terminal, the `VirusTotal` heading, IP headings in the resolutions panel, and (if using PT) headings in the whois panel are clickable hyperlinks that point to the appropriate pages on the VT or PT website.

 ### Shodan enrichment